Renewable Energy: Facts, Stats & Best Green Tariffs

 Some benefits of hydroelectric power are that it’s clean, renewable, and is a local energy source, but care does need to be taken to minimise the environmental impact of hydroelectric station sites.

 5. Solar energy

 Solar energy is one of the cleanest renewable energy sources there is, and new ways of harnessing it are continuously evolving.
-The most common sources of extracting solar energy in Ireland are through solar panels, both photovoltaic and thermal.
+The most common source of extracting solar energy in Ireland is through solar panels.
 It is a commonly held misconception that Ireland doesn’t get enough sunlight to justify the use of solar panels.

 Photovoltaic panels work by using photovoltaic cells to convert sunlight into electricity while thermal solar panels work by directly transferring heat energy to water (which is warmed in the panel’s pipes), thus supplying hot water and eliminating the need for energy to be used to heat water.
 Solar PV panels are one of the world’s fastest-growing renewable electricity generation technologies, but uptake in Ireland has, until now, been relatively limited.

 Tidal power is a form of hydroelectric power that draws energy from the tides and requires significant tidal differences (at least five metres difference between low-tide water levels and high-tide levels).
 Tidal barrages are one manner of extracting tidal power where water approaching the shoreline at high tide is stored in dams and released via sluices to generate energy during low tide.